 You also have a lot of dust and sun exposure.
-If you’re involved in conservation efforts, on a walking safari, or spending any time outside of a game vehicle, you need decent safari clothes that will hold up to the elements.
+If you’re involved in conservation efforts, on a walking safari, or spending time outside a game vehicle.
+In that case, you need decent safari clothes that hold up to the elements.

 The best way is often to stick with solid name brands that we trust when ordering online or to shop in your local store, although that can be difficult with limited selections.

-With a safari, you’ve come to see nature, and that’s just what you will encounter.
+With a safari, you’ve come to see nature, and that’s what you will encounter.
 So, your clothing needs to be well suited to the environments of Africa.
-We go for solid natural materials like hemp, linen, leather, or wool for our outdoor wear.
+We try to choose solid natural materials like hemp, linen, leather, or wool for our outdoor wear.

-Safari clothes should blend in with the environment.
+Safari clothing should blend in with the environment.
 You should wear beige, green, and brown colored clothes.
-They are the staple colors of safari wear because they blend into the environment and can provide a better game viewing experience.
+They are the staple colors of safari wear because they blend into the environment and can provide a better game-viewing experience.

-While wearing bright colors such as red is said to scare off animals and make you stand out.
+While wearing, bright colors such as red are said to scare off animals and make you stand out.
 This may or may not be true.
 Only the animals know for sure.
 Of course, the Maasai Warriors in Kenya and Tanzania have been wearing red for centuries!

-That being said, neutral colors do a great job at hiding dirt and dust, which there will be plenty of on a drive or walk through the bush.
+That being said, neutral colors do a great job of hiding dirt and dust, which will be plenty of on a drive or walk through the bush.
 White clothes aren’t going to stay white very long, and dark colors are believed to attract tsetse flies.
-Trust us, you do not want to become familiar with tsetse flies!
+Trust us; you do not want to become familiar with tsetse flies!

 Tips On Safari Clothes

 - Safari Clothes Are Not Required – You do not have to wear special safari clothes.
-The majority of time on safari is spent in a vehicle where clothes choice does not matter much.
+Most time on safari is spent in a vehicle where clothes choice does not matter much.